puppetlabs/puppet-docs/source/puppet/3.6/reference/config_print.markdown

 * `puppet agent  --configprint <SETTING>`
 * `puppet apply --configprint <SETTING>`

-These behave much the same as the current behavior of `puppet config print`, and still work with Puppet 3.5.
+These behave much the same as the current behavior of `puppet config print`, and still work with this version of Puppet.